 In most classes, the teacher introduces new material in class and students are assigned homework so that they can work with the new material on their own.
 The flipped classroom is based on the premise that it makes more sense for students be introduced to new material at home through self-guided software, video lectures, or other means.
 This, in turn, allows the student to work through those ideas in class the following day, where she can be guided by the teacher and learn through conversation with her fellow students.
 In this sense, the roles of classwork and homework are reversed.
 Obviously, this requires assigning homework whenever new material is being introduced.

 Once you decide to reconsider whether it is appropriate and useful to assign homework to your students, you will probably be confronted with the realization that you are alone in questioning this ubiquitous practice.
 Deciding to forego homework in your classes may put you at odds with your colleagues.
-You may also feel guilty for not be able to make your students do the work, even though in reality few teachers are successful in getting all their students to do so.
+You may also feel guilty for not be able to make your students do the work, even though in reality many teachers are unsuccessful in getting all their students to do so.

 This is not a good reason to assign homework, but recognizing that it is a factor in your decision-making is important in coming to a conclusion on your own.

 There may be departmental or school-wide expectations about assigning homework.
 In that case, any damage that can result from this practice (as described below) must be ameliorated as much as possible.
 Your task is to minimize the amount of time students must spend doing your homework.
 This can be accomplished by reviewing the upcoming work with them in class or even giving them class time to complete the work.
-This issue is discussed further in “Implementing Ideals in the Real World”.

 "I think what the problem was for me in other classes was that there was too much stress and pressure put on me to learn and do the homework.
 Due to me getting so stressed out about the homework, I wouldn’t do it because I was too stressed about it and then like a reaction I wouldn’t learn anything." — Megan L., student

 It is critically important to set aside the idea that students should do their homework.
-Instead, we mustacknowledge the reality that unsuccessful students, for a wide range of reasons, often do not do their homework.
+Instead, we must acknowledge the reality that unsuccessful students, for a wide range of reasons, often do not do their homework.
 This is both a cause and a result of their lack of success.
 A student who doesn’t complete her homework is already a failure when she walks into the classroom.
 Mandatory homework sorts students into successes and failures regardless of what happens in class.
 And, of course, a student who is feeling guilty or is shamed for not doing the work is less likely to learn in the classroom.

 A student may also be too insecure or shy to ask for the help she needs to even be able to start the work.
 Cultivating a classroom culture where asking for help and peer tutoring are integrated into everyday experiences can make admitting a lack of understanding or making mistakes acceptable.
 Again, this is a function of the classroom experience, and not likely to occur by doing assigned homework alone.